muratk3n/thirdwave/en/README.md

 ---

 The Guiness Stew.
 Looks good.
 Is this like Irish breakfast?
+Or breakfast is eggs with Guiness..?

 [Link](https://youtu.be/T9ZXL2uILF8)